enspirit/webspicy/README.md

 * Black box testing: Webspicy focuses on web services seen as blackboxes.
 It has no knowledge of the implementation, and focuses on HTTP and input/output data instead.
-Investing in such testing makes those tests stables and your API better.
+Investing in such testing makes those tests more stable and your API better.

+* Test instrumentation and generation, based on declarative PRE & POST conditions.

 * Extra goodness for Rubyists: being written in ruby, Webspicy also supports testing Rack applications directly (through rack/test)